Surface options:

 Furthermore SIENA provides a variety of different filters for pruning the resulting conformational ensemble

-a new algorithm for the interaction-based selection of binding site conformations as well as RMSD-based
+a new algorithm for the interaction-based selection of binding site conformations as well as an RMSD-based

 clustering for ensemble reduction.